SmithRBG/E-Commerce_Back_End/README.md

 # E-Commerce_Back_End

-This application creates the backend of a E-commerce website.
+This application creates the backend of an E-commerce website.

 ## Code
-I configured a working Express.js API to using Sequelize to interact with a MySQL database.
+I configured a working Express.js API using Sequelize to interact with a MySQL database.

 ## User Story
 ```